-After a few users log on and off of a terminal server running either Backup Exec System Recovery or Symantec System Recovery VPROTRAY.EXE process begins to accumulate memory usage and could eventually stop responding.
-Restarting the BESR or SSR service, or the computer allows to run backups successfully until the issue reoccurs.
+After a few users log on and off of a terminal server running either Backup Exec System Recovery or System Recovery VPROTRAY.EXE process begins to accumulate memory usage and could eventually stop responding.
+Restarting the BESR or SR service, or the computer allows to run backups successfully until the issue reoccurs.
 Windows Task Manager shows an instance of VProTray.exe for each terminal user session.

 Disable the VProTray process using the following procedure:

 - Open the Registry Editor by going to Start > Run > regedit